rramo012/boldgrid-editor/readme.txt

 == Installation ==

-1. Upload the entire boldgrid-editor folder to the /wp-content/plugins/ directory.
+1. Upload the entire post-and-page-builder folder to the /wp-content/plugins/ directory.

 2. Activate the plugin through the Plugins menu in WordPress.

 == Changelog ==

 = 1.6 In Progress =
 * New Feature:                  Added new Post Type - Block.